MihailMihov/simd-raytracer/README.md

 vectorizable.
 An octree might also be a good candidate as it also has 8 children per node, when used in 3D, but according to my limited research a BVH performs much better in most cases.

+## Materials

+Currently the supported materials are:
+- diffuse: The diffuse material behaves like an opaque material.
+It has an `albedo` (color) and it can be shadowes by other non-transmissive materials on the path between it and the light source.
+If diffuse reflections are enabled (`diffuse_reflection_ray_count` > 0) then indirect lighting is simulated by further tracing rays along the hemisphere of the hit.
+- reflective: The reflective material behaves like a perfect mirror, which reflects all rays that intersect with it.
+It has no configurable properties.
+- refractive: The refractive material behaves like a semi-transparent material, which both reflects rays, but also refracts them internally.
+It has an `ior` (index of refraction), which controls the angle of the refraction rays.
+The value should be the fraction: $\dfrac{\text{speed of light in material}}{\text{speed of light in vacuum}}$.
+- texture: The textured material behaves like the diffuse material, except that instead of an albedo a texture can be used (see [Textures](#textures)).
+Also indirect lighting is not implemented for texture materials, although the implementaions should be the same as the one for diffuse materials.
+- constant: The constant material just has an `albedo`, which is it's color at any point.
+There are no shadows, reflections, refractions or textures applied to it.

+## Textures